Gravitational collapse with equation of state: Appendix- I Compatibility condition

-The introduction of the equation (\ref{CON01}) demands its compatibility with other field equations or their subsequent equation (\ref{RD19}).
+The introduction of the equation (\ref{CON01}) which is a transformation between coordinates $(t,r)$ and $(r,v)$ given by $v'(t,r)= v g(v)/r$, demands its compatibility with other field equations or their subsequent equation (\ref{RD19}).
 So, we consider $v' = v g(v)/r = W(r,v)$ and $\dot{v} = U(r,v)$.
 The condition of compatibility for non-linear partial differential equations of order one yields,

 where $U(r,v) = - e^{\nu(r,v)} \sqrt{D(r,v)} $ and

 Equation (\ref{AC-01}) takes the form

 Using equation (\ref{AC-02}), and values of $\nu_{,r}$ , $\nu_{,v}$ ( and subsequently $\rho$, $\rho_{,v}$ and $Z_{,v}$ ) above equation becomes